avonggeorge/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - You are not allowed to import any module# Tasks files descriptions:

-* [103-python.c](./103-python.c): C functions that print basic information about Python lists and Python bytes objects.
+* [103-python.c](./103-python.c): C functions that print basic information about Python lists and Python bytes objects in concise.